What your handicap number actually means, how it's calculated, and how strokes get applied when you're playing for money.

 Once you understand stroke holes, the math is easy:

-So if you make a 5 on a par-4 where you receive a stroke, your net score is 4 — a net par.
+So if you make a 5 on a par-4 where you receive a stroke, your net score is 4, a net par.
 If your opponent makes a clean 4 with no stroke, you've halved the hole on a net basis.

 Most recreational money games are played on net scores, which is what makes them competitive across different skill levels.
 Playing gross is an option, but it generally only works when players are closely matched.

 In match play, you compare net scores hole by hole.
 The lower net score wins the hole; the higher net score loses it; equal net scores halve it.
-Handicap strokes are applied exactly as described above — the higher-handicap player receives strokes on the appropriate holes, making those holes more equitable.
+Handicap strokes are applied exactly as described above, the higher-handicap player receives strokes on the appropriate holes, making those holes more equitable.

-In a Nassau — the most popular money game format — you're essentially playing three match play contests: the front 9, the back 9, and the full 18.
+In a Nassau, the most popular money game format, you're essentially playing three match play contests: the front 9, the back 9, and the full 18.
 Handicap strokes still apply on each hole they fall on.
 On a 9-hole match, strokes are assigned by the stroke index for those specific holes.

 When four players are involved and you're playing team formats, the usual approach is to compute the net strokes for each player individually, then use those net scores to determine hole winners.

 In a skins game, each hole is worth a set amount of money.
 Ties carry over.
-Handicap strokes are applied per hole, so a high-handicapper has a realistic chance of posting a net birdie or net eagle to win a skin — even against much better players.
+Handicap strokes are applied per hole, so a high-handicapper has a realistic chance of posting a net birdie or net eagle to win a skin, even against much better players.

 Net skins are the fairest way to run a money game across a mixed-ability group.
 Without handicaps, the better players would win almost every skin and lower handicappers would go home empty-handed.
 With net scoring, anyone can hole out and walk away with the pot.
+If you want to see how the strokes shake out before you play, try the free skins calculator.

 In many casual money games, players don't use their full Course Handicap.
-Instead, they play "off the low" — meaning the lowest-handicap player in the group plays scratch, and everyone else receives only the difference between their handicap and the lowest player's.
+Instead, they play "off the low", meaning the lowest-handicap player in the group plays scratch, and everyone else receives only the difference between their handicap and the lowest player's.

 For example: if your four players have Course Handicaps of 4, 10, 14, and 18, you subtract 4 from everyone.
 The adjusted handicaps become 0, 6, 10, and 14.
 The best player plays scratch; the others get their relative strokes.